officient/readable/docs/rules.md

 ### file-max-size

-Avoid files with more than 200 lines
+Avoid files with more than 200 lines:

 ```JSON
 "file-max-size": 200